 Sweetwater has recently expanded our acquisition program to include purchase awards.
 We are excited by this new development, as it will allow us to not only better direct the collection, but offer more rewards to our exhibiting artists.

-Artists included in Sweetwater's Permanent Collection: Leslie Ansley, Aaron M Brown, Derrick Burbel, Joseph C. Cirelli, Michael Crease, Sue Eddy, Keith Ellis, Jeff Falk, Bill Feduska, Mark Gualtieri, Trevor John Herceg, Sisavanh Houghton, Catherine Kelly, Nadya Lapets, Tybre Newcomer, Norma Nieto, Ronald Nigro, Katy Peace, Aysha Peltz, Joyce Werwie Perry, Deborah Priore, Mabi Ponce De Leon, Anne Roecklein, Shana Salaff, Cassie Staub, Maggie Sullivan, Dr. Clarence Talley, Sr., Richard V. Thompson, & Shawn Watrous.
+Artists included in Sweetwater's Permanent Collection: Leslie Ansley, Aaron M Brown, Derrick Burbel, Joseph C. Cirelli, Michael Crease, Sue Eddy, Keith Ellis, Jeff Falk, Bill Feduska, Mark Gualtieri, Trevor John Herceg, Sisavanh Houghton, Scott Hunter, Catherine Kelly, Nadya Lapets, Tybre Newcomer, Norma Nieto, Ronald Nigro, Katy Peace, Aysha Peltz, Joyce Werwie Perry, Deborah Priore, Mabi Ponce De Leon, Anne Roecklein, Shana Salaff, Cassie Staub, Maggie Sullivan, Dr. Clarence Talley, Sr., Richard V. Thompson, & Shawn Watrous.

 Sweetwater Center for the Arts hosts a variety of juried and curated exhibitions in its gallery each season.
 We are committed to offering opportunities to regional, national, emerging, and accomplished artists.
 Annual opportunities include a solo exhibition for regional artists, an exhibition coinciding with our MAVUNO Festival of African American culture and participation in Holiday mART, our annual sale of handmade gifts.